-- 3 tbsp minced green onions (mostly white part)
+- 3 tablespoon minced green onions (mostly white part)

-- 2 tsp minced or grated garlic (2 cloves)
+- 2 teaspoon minced or grated garlic (2 cloves)

 - MARINATE CHICKEN: Combine all marinade ingredients in a large ziploc bag.
 Massage to mix well.
 Sprinkle salt and pepper in cavity of chicken.
 Place chicken in bag and massage marinade all over chicken including under the breast skin.
 Seal bag and refrigerate for 3-4 hours or up to a day.
 Remove chicken from fridge 45-60 minutes before cooking to bring to room temperature.
 (If you don't have time, just let chicken marinate at room temperature for 45 minutes.)